 The eyelid may look different due to aging, weight loss or gain, sun exposure, or other reasons not related to surgery.
-Blepharoplasty and brow surgery do not stop the aging process.
-They also do not permanently tighten the eyelid region.
-Further surgery or treatment may be necessary to maintain the results of a blepharoplasty and brow lift.
+Brow lift surgery does not stop the aging process.
+It does not permanently tighten the eyelid region.
+Further surgery or treatment may be necessary to maintain the results of a brow lift.